kieler/klassviz/README.md

 ### Using KlassViz through Context Menus

-To quickly pull up a bunch of classes in a class diagram, simply select your source files (or the types contained therein) in the project explorer, right-click, and select _Class Diagram from Selection_.
-In the class diagram view, use the panel to the right to customize what gets shown in the diagram.
+To quickly pull up a bunch of classes in a class diagram, simply select your source files (or the types contained therein) in the project explorer, right-click, and select _Generate class diagram file from selection_.
+Choose a folder and file name to save the generated file to.

-KlassViz saves the last type selection on a per-project basis.
-To restore the most recent class diagram generated for a given project, right-click that project and select _Restore Project's Previous Class Diagram_.
+To view the class diagram, proceed with the section [Viewing Class Diagram Files](#viewing-class-diagram-files).

 ### Using KlassViz through Class Diagram Files

-Generating class diagrams through the context menu is quick and easy, but offers only a limited subset of the vast, nearly endless degrees of artistic freedom KlassViz gives you.
-To unlock its full potential, use the KlassViz Language to specify what to show in your class diagram and how to show it.
+#### Creating Class Diagram Files

 To create a new class diagram file, simply create a new plain file with the file extension `.klaviz`.
 Here's an example of what such a file could look like (this example assumes that you have pulled the `de.cau.cs.kieler.debukviz` project into your IDE):